Frontend-io/documentation/tutorials/receiving-money.md

 Another great use case is marketplace sites with multiple vendors.
 Subaccounts can be used to represent each vendor and their products.

-###Sub-accounts
+###Subaccounts

-As the name implies, a sub-account is an account within your main Paystack account that represent a separate class of payment.
+As the name implies, a subaccount is an account within your main Paystack account that represent a separate class of payment.
 Whenever a sub-account is created, a sub-account code is generated.
 Including that sub-account code in any transaction instructs Paystack that this sub-account gets some or all of the payment made for that transaction, as defined in the split percentage while creating the sub-account.
 Sometimes no money is paid into the sub-account, when the sub-accounts are simply used to separate transactions into different sub-accounts and all the money still goes into same bank account.
 On your Paystack Dashboard, you can filter transactions by each sub-account to see all the payments made for each sub-account product.

 ####**Creating a Subaccount**